NLxAROSA/cnd-on-tas-101-workshop/exercises/exercise-3-solution.md

 </dependencies>
 ```

 * Disable security (don't do this in production!)
 Did you see what happens if you don't?
 Because Spring Security is on the class-path, Spring Boot autoconfiguration will automatically set it up for you, meaning your endpoints are now secured with user and password.
-Since we don't want this we'll disable it for now, but in your code that goes to production you'll probably put some nice integration with an authentication/authorization system of choice in there.
+Since we don't want this we'll disable it for now, but in your code that goes to production you'll probably put some nice integration with an authentication/authorization system of choice (or more likely: the choice of your organisation) in there.

 ```java
 package io.pivotal.workshop.workshopfortuneservice;